MolecularOdorRecognition/PerceptAnalyze/README.md

 Two .csv perceptual data files for example here they are flavornetPercepts.csv & superscentPercepts.csv

 # For Python 2.7
-Change urllib.request to urllib everywhere in the program (As it was shifted in Python 3)
+Change urllib.request to urllib everywhere in the program

 Remove encoding="utf8" everywhere in the program